What is a Hip Labral Tear?

 What Causes of a Hip Labral Tear?

 The labrum can tear for many reasons.
-Some people tear their labrum from falls or sporting injuries when your hip is forced into extreme positions.
-It can also be damaged by repetitive trauma in sports that require regular rotation of the hip -- like golf, soccer, hockey, and ballet, can lead to a torn hip labrum.
+Some people tear their labrum from falls or sporting injuries when you force your hip into extreme positions.
+Repetitive trauma in sports that require regular rotation of the hip — like golf, soccer, hockey, and ballet, can lead to a torn hip labrum.

 Studies show that up to 22% of athletes who complain of groin pain have a labral tear in the hip.
 However, almost 75% of cases of torn acetabular labrum have no known direct cause.

-Some people experience no pain from a labral tear but most will feel pain or ache in their groin, over the lateral hip, or deep in their buttock region.
-Acetabular labral tears often cause a feeling of the leg "catching" or "clicking" in the hip socket as you move it.
+Some people experience no pain from a hip labral tear, but most will feel pain or ache in their groin, over the lateral hip, or deep in their buttock region.
+Acetabular labrum tears often cause a feeling of the leg “catching” or “clicking” in the hip socket as you move it.
 It may also feel like the hip is locking up.
-Some people get a feeling of giving way within the hip.
+Some people get a feeling of giving way within the hip joint.

 How is a Labral Tear Diagnosed?

-Labral tears are diagnosed with a combination of symptoms, clinical signs for example restricted range of movement.
-It is difficult to get a specific diagnosis without a MRI or MRA (a special MRI looking at joints and requiring an injection into the joint) or by arthroscopic hip surgery.
+Your clinical diagnosis of a hip labral tear is a combination of symptoms, clinical signs, for example, a restricted range of movement.
+It is difficult to get a specific diagnosis without an MRI or MRA (a unique MRI looking at joints and requiring injection into the joint) or by arthroscopic hip surgery.

 Phase I – Reduce Pain & Protect Your Labrum